-Any kind of wedding can be romantic – even eloping.
-Often a decision based on emotion or frustration from all the overwhelming details from planning a big wedding, you and your sweetheart are in on something that can tighten the bond even more.
-However, this doesn't mean you're off the hook with responsibility to friends and family, and of course, good manners.
+Any kind of wedding can be romantic—even eloping.
+Often a decision based on emotion or frustration with all the overwhelming details from planning a big wedding, you and your sweetheart are in on something that can tighten the bond even more.
+However, this doesn't mean you're off the hook with the responsibility to friends and family, and of course, good manners.

 Before you decide to elope, make sure you're doing it for the right reason.
 If your intention is strictly to shock people or get attention, think long and hard before going through with it.
 You don't want to be stuck with a decision you'll regret after the shock wears off.

 Important Preliminary Details